surajneupane55/React-on-Rails-API-guide/index.md

 ### Pushing the API to HEROKU cloud

-The most easy way to test our api is to deploy it to the cloud platform.
+The easiest way to test our API is to deploy it to the cloud platform.
 I am using Heroku Cloud.
 It is farely simple to implement with the guide from [Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails5)

-Here is the api of this [demo application](https://boiling-scrubland-97450.herokuapp.com/) Sounds crazy but it says page can't be found, but it makes sense we have no any view implemented so the api can't serve us any view.
+Here is the API of this [demo application](https://boiling-scrubland-97450.herokuapp.com/) which sounds crazy but it says page can't be found.
+But, it makes sense we have not implemented any view so the API can't serve us any view.

-But lets create a new User in heroku console ``` heroku console ```
+But, let's create a new user in  ``` heroku console ```

 ```
 User.create(email:'abc@123.com',password:'securepassword')